MicrosoftDocs/cloud-adoption-framework/templates/scenarios/technology-name-landing-zone-accelerator.md

 ms.custom: think-tank
 ---

-# Construction set for {{Token-LongName}} enterprise-scale scenario
+# landing zone accelerator for {{Token-LongName}} {{Insert-accelerator-name}} landing zone accelerator

-The {{Token-LongName}} construction set is an open-source collection of Terraform templates that you can use to automate the deployment of an environment capable of hosting {{Token-LongName}}.
+The {{Token-LongName}} landing zone accelerator is an open-source collection of Terraform templates that you can use to automate the deployment of an environment capable of hosting {{Token-LongName}}.
 It can provide a specific architectural approach and reference implementation to prepare your enterprise-scale landing zones.
 The landing zones adhere to the architecture and best practices of the Cloud Adoption Framework.

 Customers adopt {{Token-LongName}} in various ways.
-The construction set can be adapted to produce an architecture that fits **your** way and puts your organization on a path to sustainable scale.
+The landing zone accelerator can be adapted to produce an architecture that fits **your** way and puts your organization on a path to sustainable scale.

 ## To begin, implement an enterprise-scale landing zone

-The {{Token-LongName}} construction set assumes that an enterprise-scale landing zone has been successfully implemented.
+The {{Token-LongName}} landing zone accelerator assumes that an enterprise-scale landing zone has been successfully implemented.
 For more information on this prerequisite, review these articles:

 - [Start with Cloud Adoption Framework enterprise-scale landing zones](../../ready/enterprise-scale/index.md)
 - [Implement Cloud Adoption Framework enterprise-scale landing zones in Azure](../../ready/enterprise-scale/implementation.md)

-## What the AKS construction set provides
+## What the AKS landing zone accelerator provides

-The construction set approach to landing zones provides these assets to support your project:
+The landing zone accelerator approach to landing zones provides these assets to support your project:

 - A modular approach, so that you can customize environment variables
 - Design guidelines to aid in evaluating critical decisions